denten-books/plain-text/1-metaphor.md

 underlying referent.
 All "objects of interest" within such a modeled world are fabricated objects.
 They are thus limited to the external, artificial constraints imposed by their makers.
-Such manufactured experiences present us, the "users," with compelling, possibly cathartic, metaphors.
+Such manufactured experiences present us, the "users," a more modern word for a human resource, with compelling, possibly cathartic, metaphors.
 The metaphor extends far beyond entertainment, subsuming all spheres of social activity mediated by computers.
 The manipulation of metaphors---a reflective, not merely circumspect inhabitance of virtual worlds---therefore requires not just a willing suspension of disbelief, but also poetics: hermeneutics, close reading, distant reading, deconstruction, morphology, in short precisely the legacy of interpretive practice that stretches from Aristotle to Susan Sontag and beyond.
 The suspension of disbelief otherwise threatens to become a permanent condition, alienating as it is pleasurable or cathartic.

 At the time of writing this book, our society stands at the threshold of a new paradigm of interacting with computers and hence with each other.
-Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain--computer interfaces used either imprecise "noisy" electroencephalographic (EEG) scalp sensors or electrode implants that required invasive surgery.
+Direct brain to computer interfaces are common enough today to be turned into a toy.[^ln3-mindflex] Early brain-computer interfaces relied on either imprecise "noisy" electroencephalographic (EEG) scalp sensors or on electrode implants that required invasive surgery.
 In 2004 a team of scientists developed a way of controlling "a one-dimensional computer cursor rapidly and accurately" using electrocorticographic (ECoG) activity recorded from the surface of the brain [@leuthardt_braincomputer_2004; @miller_spectral_2007].
 And in 2015, a quadriplegic woman piloted an F-35 Joint Strike Fighter using her brain in a simulation developed by the University of Pittsburgh's Human Engineering Research Laboratories in collaboration with the Defense Advanced Research Projects Agency (DARPA) [@collinger_collaborative_2014; @prabhakar_how_2015].

-On the surface, the advance of brain--computer interfaces seems to bring us closer to the vision of increasing directness: the "no interface" movement in design, interaction between people and machines without intermediary symbols, words, or images. *No Interface*, *Don't Make me Think*, and *Hooked: How to Build Habit-Forming Products* are some of the most well-written and best-selling titles advancing this argument [@krug_dont_2014;
+On the surface, the advance of brain-computer interfaces seems to bring us closer to the trajectory of growing immediacy: witness the "no interface" movement in graphic design and its continuing promise of ever more direct interaction. *No Interface*, *Don't Make me Think*, and *Hooked: How to Build Habit-Forming Products* are some of the most well-written and best-selling titles advancing this argument [@krug_dont_2014; @eyal_hooked:_2014;
-@eyal_hooked:_2014; @krishna_best_2015].
+@krishna_best_2015].
 Military applications aside, we must prepare for a future in affective, mystical arts, the ultimate loss of references and resemblances, where works of art are to be experienced emotively past the senses: literature without language or representation, painting beyond media, asemiosis---messages lacking a sign.

 However futuristic such possibilities may seem to us today, we should not lose sight of the mediated nature of human-computer interaction in all of its